 For a BCP or Standards-Track document, approval requires one Yes with at least 2/3 of all non-recused ADs voting Yes or No Objection, and no Discuss votes.
+(In cases where 2/3 of all non-recused ADs is not a whole number, the number will be rounded up.)
 The IESG secretary will refer to the ballot during the telechat, and poll any AD who has not posted a ballot position.
 This consumes a lot of time, so posting ballot positions prior to the telechat is much better.
 This also allows circulation of important comments and "Discuss" text in advance, hopefully leaving ADs with more time for the thorny issues or, on sadly rare occasions, the ability to end the telechat early.
 If a Discuss can be cleared by email prior to the telechat, everybody wins.
 During the telechat, the Secretary will tally the ballot positions and announce the result.

 For an Informational, Experimental, or Historic document, approval requires one Yes with no Discuss votes.
 The IESG secretary will refer to the ballot during the telechat, but there will not be a poll of ADs who have not posted a ballot position.
 If there are no Discuss ballot positions, the Secretariat will ask, "Does any AD object to this document being published?"
 If an AD raises an objection, a Discuss position must be posted at that time.

 This procedure is a follow-on procedure to the normal procedure, and it used to resolve a single Discuss ballot position that is blocking document advancement.

 If a sponsoring AD places the document on the agenda for a second IESG telechat, there is only one Discuss ballot position, no other ADs have expressed support for that Discuss ballot position, and the document